nesfit/ICS/Lectures/Lecture_10/Lecture.md

 - represented via `Thread` class
 - possible to get current `Thread` using `Thread.CurrentThread`
-- should never be created manually!
-Use `ThreadPool` to queue work instead.
+- should generally not be created manually in application code; prefer `Task`/`async` APIs.
-- for waiting `Join()` method is present
+- `ThreadPool` is used under the hood for most task scheduling scenarios.
+- `Join()` can be used to wait for a thread to finish

 ---